A

 191 kms SW of Leh (Jammu & Kashmir), India.

-The earthquake was also felt in Jammu & Kashmir as well as far as Lahore in Pakistan.
-No major damage or injuries were reported as a result of this earthquake.
+The earthquake was also felt in Jammu & Kashmir as well as far as

 References

-International Seismological Centre (ISC), Berkshire.
+01) International Seismological Centre (ISC),

 02)